CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a strong, well-structured skill that serves as an effective hub for Airflow operations.
-Its greatest strengths are the fully executable command examples, clear workflow sequences, and excellent progressive disclosure to related skills.
-The main weakness is some verbosity in the User Intent Patterns section, which could be condensed, though it does serve as a useful routing guide.
+Its greatest strengths are the highly actionable CLI examples, clear workflow sequences with validation steps, and excellent progressive disclosure to related skills.
+The main weakness is moderate verbosity — the User Intent Patterns section is extensive and partially redundant with the quick reference table, and the overall document is long enough that some consolidation could improve token efficiency.

 DimensionReasoningScore